Educational Resources

 5S

-A procedure for creating and maintaining an organized, clean and high performance workplace.
+A procedure for creating and maintaining an organized, clean, and high-performance workplace.
 The five S's are: Sort, Straighten, Shine, Standardize, and Sustain.

 5x5